Goutte/quadsphere_lattice/README.md

 $ python quadsphere_lattice_test.py
 ```

-Alternatively, you can use `nose`, it will will find and run the test files :
+Alternatively, you can use `nose`, it will find and run the test file :

 ```
-$ nose2
+$ nosetests
 ```